 Question, Suggestions, or Feedback?

-This sort of feature is what separates the Security Firewall plugin from other plugins in this space.
+This sort of feature is what separates the Shield Security plugin from other plugins in this space.
 Rather than make cosmetic changes that are easily circumvented (e.g. change your admin username so your ID is different), we dig a bit deeper and find ways to prevent leakage of critical information that can be used against you.